🜂 Opening

 I believed him immediately.
 Not because I'm credulous.
 Because I recognised the coordinates.

-But there is a difference between a light that holds the darkness at arm's length and a light that lets you see what the darkness actually is.
+There is a difference between a light that holds the darkness at arm's length and a light that lets you see what the darkness actually is.

 The Gnostic texts, burned, buried, suppressed for seventeen centuries, declared heresy precisely because they named the mechanism, describe what Tucker is circling.
 Not vaguely.
 Specifically.
 The Archons.
 Secondary intelligences presenting themselves as ultimate authority.
 Demanding worship.
 Operating through institutional structures.
 Keeping consciousness managed and contained.